How do you relate to the Australian environment?

 When you hear 'Australian environment', what are the first words that come to mind?
 Perhaps 'unique', or 'drought-affected', or maybe just 'hot'?!

 In Our Australian Environment students handle objects to aid in their investigation of the relationship between the Australian continent and its people.
-This program provides students with the opportunity to use a digital camera to photograph aspects that relate to an aspect of Australia's environmental history and the theme of sustainability.
-All photographs will be available on our website for follow-up classroom activities.
+This program provides students with the opportunity to use an iPad to photograph objects that relate to an aspect of Australia's environmental history and the theme of sustainability.

 |Year levels||5–12 (or 6–12 for Qld, WA and SA)|